 2) Differentiate, Don’t Duplicate

-When pricing your product and building your brand, differentiate yourself from your competitors by making it blatantly obvious to consumers that they don’t have to "shop around" for the best price.
+When pricing your product and building your brand strategy, differentiate yourself from your competitors by making it blatantly obvious to consumers that they don’t have to "shop around" for the best price.
 Rather, they must simply come to your establishment where they're guaranteed the best everyday low price.

 Like Walmart, you need to market yourself as the everyday low price leader and build this perception into customers minds.